-Burma has a rich civil society.
-In addition to the better-known and well-established NGOs in Rangoon, thousands of community-based organisations can be found throughout the country, delivering basic services to communities.
+Myanmar has a rich civil society.
+In addition to the better-known and well-established NGOs in Yangon, thousands of community-based organisations can be found throughout the country, delivering basic services to communities.

 This EU-funded project aimed to empower members of these groups to incorporate a rights-based approach into their everyday work to go beyond welfare provision and towards promotion of human rights.
 This was achieved through: